Adrien de Beaupre

 Profile

-Today, in addition to being a prolific SANS instructor and course author, Adrien is an independent penetration tester in both the Government and private sectors around the world.
+Adrien was a prolific SANS instructor and course author, as well as an independent penetration tester in both the Government and private sectors around the world.

-To Adrien, teaching at SANS is an opportunity to pay forward the investment his mentors and teachers made to him throughout his career.
-This is a chance to share his knowledge and experience while learning from the research he does to teach the material covered in a SANS course.
-“And, it’s rewarding to see a student who was struggling, finally understand what rooting a box feels like,” he says.
+To Adrien, teaching at SANS was an opportunity to pay forward the investment his mentors and teachers made to him throughout his career.
+“It’s rewarding to see a student who was struggling, finally understand what rooting a box feels like,” he said.
 “I love what I do, I am either hacking or teaching how to hack!”

 Adrien contributed to the OSSTMM3, Hacking Exposed Linux (3rd Edition), Security Incident Handling Step-by-Step Guide (SANS), the Security Incident Management Capability Maturity Model (Bell) and other vulnerability assessment and security management frameworks as well as methodologies such as SANS courseware.

-A long-term volunteer member of the SANS Internet Storm Center, where he performs incident handling and threat analysis, Adrien also holds GSEC, GPEN, GWAPT, GCIA, GCIH, GXPN, OPSA, OPST, MCSE and CISSP certifications.
+Furthermore he was a long-term volunteer member of the SANS Internet Storm Center, performing incident handling and threat analysis

 WATCH ADRIEN PRESENT ON PEN TESTING JWT SECURITY ISSUES: